amanstacker/schema-package/readme.txt

 == Schema Package Key Features ==

-* <strong>Unlimited Schema</strong>: No limitation on schema type selection, Add as much as you want.
+* <strong>Unlimited Schema</strong>: There is no restriction on the number or type of schema you can add.
+You can select multiple schema types per page or post and customize them to match your content for maximum flexibility.
 * <strong>Singular Schema</strong>: Easily apply different schema types to singular posts as per your content requirements.
 * <strong>Schema Mapping</strong>: Effortless schema mapping.
 Quickly select post meta fields, search custom fields, and map them to schema properties with a user-friendly interface.
 * <strong>Schema Mapping for Advanced Custom Fields </strong>: Seamlessly map singular schema properties with the Advanced Custom Fields plugin, enhancing automation flexibility for schema implementation.